SciTools/iris/docs/src/further_topics/dask_best_practices/index.rst

 ---------------

 Numpy also interrogates the visible number of CPUs to multi-thread its operations.
-The large number of CPU's available in a multi-processing system will thus cause confusion if Numpy attempts its own parallelisation, so this must be prevented.
+The large number of CPU's available in a computing cluster will thus cause confusion if Numpy attempts its own parallelisation, so this must be prevented.
 Refer back to :ref:`numpy_threads` for more detail.